flokapi/pymikro/README.md

       'btn_pressed': ['group', 'pattern', 'enter'],   # currently pressed buttons 'encoder_pos': 10,                              # byte, cyclic value between 0 and 15
       'encoder_move': 1,                              # encoded moved to the right (+1) or left (-1)
-      'encoder_touched': True,                        # finger in conctac with the encoder 'strip_pos_1': 123,                             # value of the strip if one finger touching 'strip_pos_2': 0                                # second value if another finger is on the strip }
+      'encoder_touched': True,                        # finger in contact with the encoder 'strip_pos_1': 123,                             # value of the strip if one finger touching 'strip_pos_2': 0                                # second value if another finger is on the strip }